 Toronto’s housing market is one of the most dynamic, with regular episodes of property prices and sales rising, stabilizing, or dropping.
 Part of your preparation to handle these eventualities should be to have your funds in a Canadian Bank ready to be put to use.

 Remember, exchange rates do fluctuate often, not to mention the complexities and delays of transferring money into Canada from a foreign country.
 Given the nature of the real estate market, such happenings can easily ruin your plan.

-It’s, therefore, a good idea to arrange to meet with a Canadian bank manager or make a personal visit to a bank to open an account.
-As a foreigner, you’ll need proper identification and go to the institution in person.
+It’s therefore a good idea to arrange to meet with a Canadian bank manager or make a personal visit to a bank to open an account.
+As a foreigner, you’ll need proper identification and to go to the institution in person.

-Even though you may know a lot about the mortgage market in Toronto, there’s even more to gain when you enlist the help of a licensed mortgage broker to help you obtain a mortgage.
+Although you may know a lot about the mortgage market in Toronto, there’s even more to gain when you enlist the help of a licensed mortgage broker to help you obtain a loan.
 Besides having access to a good number of Canadian banks, they are in a better position to negotiate a friendly rate for you, thereby eliminating a situation where you have to move from bank to bank seeking a better rate.

 That aside, it would be great to familiarize yourself with the basics of obtaining a mortgage in Toronto.
-First, know that it’s possible to get a mortgage as a non-resident buying property in Toronto.
-But you must have a minimum of 35% of the down payment.
+First, know that it’s possible to get a mortgage as a non-resident buying a home in Toronto.
+But you must have a minimum of 35% for the down payment.
 Lenders can offer a mortgage of up to 65% of the property’s value.

-Lastly, be aware of the closing costs as this will help you know the right mortgage amount to borrow.
-They include:
+Lastly, be aware of the closing costs, as this will help you know the right mortgage amount to borrow.
+These costs include:

 - Purchase price